3DBAG/3dbag-docs/docs/en/schema/concepts.md

 ## Level of Detail (LoD)

-All models are abstractions of reality.
+All spatial models are abstractions of reality.
 Some are closer to the real thing, while others are less so.
-In 3D GIS, the Level of Detail (LoD) of a 3D model tells the amount of detail that is captured in the model. <!-- A high LoD can still be a bad approximation of reality -->
+In 3D GIS, the Level of Detail (LoD) of a 3D model describes the amount of detail that is captured in the model. <!-- A high LoD can still be a bad approximation of reality -->
 For instance, consider a very simple building with four corners and a gabled roof.
 A very rough approximation of this building would be a cube.
 While on the other end, we could have individual surfaces in the model that follow the shape of the building exactly, each of them labelled with additional information like surface type, material etc.

 Higher LoDs (LoD2 and above) can label the surfaces of the model based on their function in the real object. <!-- this is not a hard requirement -->
 These labels are called *semantics*, and accordingly we call the labelled surfaces **semantic surfaces**.
-For instance in case of building models, we can talk about a *ground surface*, *wall surface*, *roof surface* etc.
+For instance in case of building models, we can identify a *ground surface*, *wall surface*, *roof surface* etc.

-In the 3D BAG we use the so called [*improved LoD specification*](http://doi.org/10.1016/j.compenvurbsys.2016.04.005), as it is displayed in the figure below.
+In the 3D BAG, we use the so called [*improved LoD specification*](http://doi.org/10.1016/j.compenvurbsys.2016.04.005), as it is displayed in the figure below.

 <figure>
   <img src="https://3d.bk.tudelft.nl/lod/lodtud.png" />